 I am interested in how genes influence metabolism.
 In dogs, selective breeding has resulted an unusual genetic architecture that makes mapping disease-associated loci remarkably tractable with much smaller numbers than in human populations.
 We study pet dogs and use comparative genomics to identify genes that are responsible for determining obesity susceptibility in dogs and humans.
 Employing both candidate and genome-wide approaches to gene and mutation discovery has been useful and we have studied Labradors, flatcoated retrievers, brachycephalic breeds and golden retrievers so far.

-Our overall aim is to understand how genes link to obesity in both dogs and humans, to reveal mechanistic links and identify targets to improve obesity prevention and treatment.
+Our overall aim is to understand how genes link to obesity in both animals and humans, to reveal mechanistic links and identify targets to improve obesity prevention and treatment.

 We also work on the clinical relevance of our findings and you can see some of our advice for owners of obesity prone pets here.